mobilecart/mobilecartcorebundle/README.md

 Directions:

+After a fresh install of Symfony 2.8:

-First step: remove Doctrine 2.5.x and install Doctrine 2.4.x
+First step is to remove Doctrine 2.5.x and install Doctrine 2.4.x (see the notes at the bottom of the README)

 $ composer require doctrine/common:2.4.*